Herpes Treatments – But No Herpes Cure

 There are some highly effective and reputable herpes treatments available that help most people manage their herpes symptoms, and reduce their frequency and duration.
 Since most people with genital herpes have very few or mild symptoms, while other people have several outbreaks per year, herpes treatment options vary depending on your particular situation.

 There is currently no cure for herpes, and no vaccine to prevent herpes.
-However, many charlatans are out there promoting their “herpes cure” or great “herpes treatment” and they make bogus claims about medical research and results and take advantage of people who desperately want to believe them.
+However, many charlatans are out there promoting their “herpes cure” or great “herpes protocol” and they make bogus claims about medical research and results and take advantage of people who desperately want to believe them.
 A list of some of these dishonest, unproven and/or totally bogus herpes treatments are listed at the bottom of this page.

 Also see: CDC page about Herpes Treatment

 Many people find that eating healthy, getting regular exercise, and lowering stress greatly reduces their outbreaks.
 You know how you are most likely to get sick when you are stressed out?
 Same thing with herpes.
 Make time for your own health and fitness and you’ll be happier and reduce your symptoms.
 Time to try Yoga, Meditation or go for a hike!